softmantk/perflog.js/README.md

 ## Environment configuration

 ####PERF_LOG :
-If PERF_LOG is set to false, all the inline logging in the  will be disabled
+If PERF_LOG is set to false, all the logging  will be disabled.
+No in line logging and no logging report in perf._summary object.